'Virgin Mountain,' 'Democrats' win Tribeca Film Festival prizes

 Gunnar Jonsson, who portrays the 43-year-old outsider who finds love in "Virgin Mountain" was named best actor at an awards ceremony on Thursday night.
 Hannah Murray, the star of the Danish drama "Bridgend," picked up the best actress prize.

-"With its mixture of humor and pathos, this film captured our hearts," the jurors said about "Virgin Mountain," written and directed by Dagur Kari of Iceland.
+"With its mixture of humour and pathos, this film captured our hearts," the jurors said about "Virgin Mountain," written and directed by Dagur Kari of Iceland.

 "Beyond the deceptively small frame of a mismatched love story, the film deals with the issues of bigotry, loneliness, bullying, mental illness, and ultimately the triumph of the human spirit and meaning in love," they added.